-As of December 31, 2013, capital reserves amounted to \in 27,902k (prior year: \in 23,875k).
-The increase of \in 2,434k results from the addition in connection with employee stock ownership plans.
+As of December 31, 2013, capital reserves amounted to \leq 27,902k (prior year: \leq 23,875k).
+The increase of \leq 2,434k results from the addition in connection with employee stock ownership plans.

 The accumulated result includes the past results of consolidated companies insofar as no dividends were paid.